thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 ![lab206b](../img/lab206b.png)

-Your cluster has only 1 Control Plane node nad 1 Worker node.
+Your cluster has only 1 Control Plane node and 1 Worker node.
 From the Node pools section, you can easily scale your cluster adding an additional worker node

 ![lab206c](../img/lab206c.png)